Snowstorm Derails Travelers Throughout Northeast

 KEITH: Joe Salabarria is on a plow crew.
 He worked through the night.

 KEITH: Clearing parking lots, driveways and stairs, he started at 7 p.m. on Sunday, coming back to the same spots every time another four inches fell.

 SALABARRIA: This is our fourth trip to Dunkin Donuts.
 Thank God for Dunkin Donuts.

 SALABARRIA: Very busy, lot of good money, though, you know?
 White is green.

 KEITH: Myron Kerstetter was doing just fine, driving his sedan down Bedford Street in downtown Stamford, Connecticut.
 Then he decided to turn left.

 MYRON KERSTETTER: And I took a chance and tried to go in a side street.
 Some people have made it, it appears.
 But I'm stuck in the in-between.

 (SOUNDBITE OF CAR STUCK IN SNOW)

 KEITH: After a few minutes of spinning tires and rocking the car back and forth, he made it out.
 But many drivers to the west, in New Jersey, weren't so lucky.
 The state's acting governor, Steve Sweeney, says drivers abandoned hundreds of cars.

-State Senate President STEVE SWEENEY (New Jersey): We knew it was going to be tough, but I still think people thought, well, I can beat it.
+STEVE SWEENEY: We knew it was going to be tough, but I still think people thought, well, I can beat it.
 You know, I can get home before it gets bad.
 And it just, you know, really overwhelmed the region very quickly.